creature/piccle/NOTES.md

 - Focal length is currently available as a fraction in the EXIF, but we're storing it as a float.
 Maybe we'd like to store it as a fraction instead?
 - Convert some string munging to build paths over to use File.join instead.
 - Teach the Sinatra app to interface with feature streams.
+- Do a pre-generation pass to build a data store, and then generate files from that?
+- Generate rel=canonical links?
+- Navigation (previous/ext)
+- Unit tests
+- Add face detection, add perceptual hashing

 # Development notes